 Every class has a special sunflower display.
 Every child has a peg with their name on it.
 All the children will start every day with their name on the sunflower.
+If they do something that really impresses an adult (in terms of lernign or behaviour) their peg is moved to the sun and they receive a special sun sticker.
 If they make a poor behaviour choice an adult will give them a warning and then move their name down onto the first leaf.
 The child is then encouraged to think about their behaviour and if they make good choices their name will be moved back up to the sunflower.
 However if they continue to make poor choices their name will be moved down to the second leaf.
 Again they will have the opportunity to move back up by changing their behaviour choices.
 If a child reaches the third leaf they will have a discussion with either the Headteacher or Deputy Headteacher, and an appropriate consequence identified in conjunction with the class teacher.
 This may be loss of play time, loss of privilege time, some time spent out of class or something else appropriate to the child and the behaviour.
 Parents and carers will also be informed.